Joannetang07/p5-js-web-game/README.md

-# This is a simple snack catching game created in JavaScript P5 library by Joanne Tang.
+<p>This is a simple snack catching game created in JavaScript P5 library by Joanne Tang.</p>

-# Players could move their mouse on canvas to catch the snack and record their scores.
-Feel free to download for play and recreation.
+<p>Players could move their mouse on canvas to catch the snack and record their scores.
+Feel free to download for play and recreation.</p>

-# Audio credits to MixKit.co.
+<p>Audio credits to MixKit.co.</p>

-# Last updated: 2/17/2023
+<p>Last updated: 2/17/2023</p>